YOUR PRODUCT GUIDE

 Sabrage - An impressive technique for opening a champagne bottle with a ceremonial sabre or sword, by sliding the sabre along the body of the bottle to break the top of the neck clean away from the bottle without having to manually remove the cork.
 The action of the blade hitting the lip of the bottle, causes the the collar to separate cleanly from the neck - cork and all.
 Said to originate from the swashing celebrations of Napoleon’s French armies.

-Soberista - A worldwide movement of people, including many A-list celebrities who are making mindful, healthy, alcohol-free lifestyle choices a growing trend.
+Soberista - A worldwide movement of people who are making alcohol-free living a growing trend.

 Sommelier - Professional waitrons trained to specialise in beverage recommendation, knowledgeable about wines and beverage and pairing, usually employed in fine restaurants.

 Sundowners - In South Africa, the activity of enjoying a few rounds of social beverages, if possible outdoors - in the garden or terrace, at the coast or on safari - with a view of the setting sun or sky.
 Often enjoyed with little bowls of snacks such as pretzels or nuts.
-A means of relaxing and celebrating the end of the day’s activities, a pre-dinner drink. ( See also aperitif above
+A means of relaxing and celebrating the end of the day’s activities, a pre-dinner drink. (see aperitif)

 Swizzle - A small stick used to decorate, stir and mix drinks.
 May be customised with fruit, ribbons or paper decorations ideal for personalising drinks at for bridal showers, engagement parties, weddings, bachelorette parties.

-Varietal - A single named grape variety - for example the Cape Muscat Seedless grape varietal from which ZARI Sparkling grape juice is produced
+Varietal - A single named grape variety - for example the Cape Muscat Seedless grape varietal from which Zari Sparkling Grape is produced.

-Wire cage - The wire cage mechanism that prevents the cork in a bottle of bubbly from escaping due to carbonation pressure.
-(See also Muselet above
+Wire cage - The wire cage mechanism that prevents the cork in a bottle of bubbly from escaping due to carbonation pressure. (see Muselet)